Bomberman Jetters

-Bomberman Jetters (ボンバーマンジェッターズ, Bonbāman Jettāzu) is a 2002 Japanese anime television series produced by NAS and TV Tokyo and animated by Studio Deen.
-It has also spawned two manga series and three video games, one of which was also localized and given an English dub.
-It is based on the popular Bomberman video game series created by Hudson Soft.
+is a 2002 Japanese anime television series produced by NAS and TV Tokyo and animated by Studio Deen.
+It is based on the Bomberman video game series created by Hudson Soft.
+The series has also spawned two manga adaptations and four video games, one of which was released internationally.

 Plot

 The Jetters are a highly trained intergalactic police force for keeping unique items safe from the Hige-Hige bandits.
 Mighty, an expert Bomberman and the leader of the Jetters, disappears while on a mission.
 Dr. Ein accepts Mighty's younger brother, White Bomber, into the Jetters because they need a Bomberman for the team.
 White Bomber is clumsy and childish, but idolizes his older brother.
 White Bomber and the rest of the Jetters have many adventures, foiling Doctor Mechado and Mujoe's plans to steal one-of-a-kind objects, facing off against the Hige-Hige Bandits, and returning antiques to their rightful owners.

 Early episodes of Bomberman Jetters started out with the "monster of the week" formula, where Dr. Mechado and Mujoe would send in one of their "Super Combined" Bombermen one at a time to attack the Jetters.

 Eventually the format shifted from light-hearted comedy "monster of the week" to a more dramatic, darker action story dealing with the themes of death, betrayal, and revenge, but still retaining some of the lighter aspect.
 Plots include characters going through trials with character development such as Shout learning the truth about her mother, how Bagular first met Mujoe, and White Bomber dealing with learning the truth of what happened to his older brother Mighty.